DGollings/lokomotive-kubernetes-metallb/README.md

 First of all, thanks packet for the [tutorial](https://github.com/packet-labs/kubernetes-bgp)

-Configures the default Calico backed Lokomotive Kubernets project to use Metallb for ingress on Packet.net bare metal hosts
+Configures the default Calico backed Lokomotive Kubernetes project to use Metallb for ingress on Packet.net bare metal hosts

 Basically, follow this tutorial [getting started](https://github.com/kinvolk/lokomotive-kubernetes/blob/master/docs/flatcar-linux/packet.md)